freelancing-solutions/nginx-proxy/README.md

     $ docker run -d -p 80:80 -e ENABLE_IPV6=true -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy

+### Path-based Routing

+You can proxy multiple containers on a single `VIRTUAL_HOST` by specifying a `VIRTUAL_PATH` environment variable.
+This will route requests to `http://CONTAINER/VIRTUAL_PATH` to this container.
+The optional environment variable `VIRTUAL_DEST` will modify the request URI to `http://CONTAINER/VIRTUAL_DEST` if necessary.

+The full request URI will be forwarded to the serving container in the `X-Original-URI` header.

+For example, if you want to run multiple containers on the same host name under different subdirectories, you can set it up as follows:

+    $ docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro nginxproxy/nginx-proxy
+    $ docker run -d -name service1 -e VIRTUAL_HOST=example.tld -e VIRTUAL_PATH=/foo jwilder/whoami
+    $ docker run -d -name service2 -e VIRTUAL_HOST=example.tld -e VIRTUAL_PATH=/bar -e VIRTUAL_DEST=/ jwilder/whoami

+In this example, request to `http://example.tld/foo` are proxied to `http://service1/foo` and request to `http://example.tld/bar` to `http://service2/`.

 ### Multiple Ports

 If your container exposes multiple ports, nginx-proxy will default to the service running on port 80.
 If you need to specify a different port, you can set a VIRTUAL_PORT env var to select a different one.
 If your container only exposes one port and it has a VIRTUAL_HOST env var set, that port will be selected.